hughiep/url-shortener/.system-design/Deep-Dive.md

 **Problem**: The generated hash may not be unique.
 If two different URLs generate the same hash, the system will not be able to distinguish between them.

-2.Use a counter to generate a unique id and convert the id to a short string.
+2. Use a counter to generate a unique id and convert the id to a short string.
 The counter can be incremented for each new URL.

 [https://redis.io/glossary/storing-counters-in-redis/](https://redis.io/glossary/storing-counters-in-redis/)